Put the Damage On: Plot

 Meanwhile, Doc Yewll also has hallucinations of an old friend/lover named Lev (Hannah Cheesman).
 Lev appears to Yewll and tells her that she came back to ask for forgiveness because she is dying.
 During their conversations it is revealed that the two of them were working together during the Pale Wars and did some terrible things that led Lev to kill herself.
-Lev tries to convince Yewll to do the same but the last moment Yewll changes her mind and goes back to her office where she finds Nolan trying to remove the implant from Amanda.
-She stops him, and she removes it herself. saving Amanda's life.
+Lev tries to convince Yewll to do the same but at the last moment Yewll changes her mind and goes back to her office where she finds Nolan trying to remove the implant from Amanda.
+She stops him and she removes it herself. saving Amanda's life.

 In the rest of the episode, Datak (Tony Curran) goes to the Tarr house and performs a ritual in front of the whole family that will allow him to visit them.
 Christie (Nicole Muñoz) does not like the idea of Datak being around her child after what he did to Alak (Jesse Rath) and the whole family.
 She tells him so and then leaves the room.
 Later, she goes to the radio station to find Alak but he is not there and instead she sits with Deirdre (Kristina Pesic) and tells her that Alak's family will never accept her as their own despite all her efforts to learn their language and follow their customs.
 Deirdre tells her that she has to "live in their skin".

 Datak asks Rafe (Graham Greene), who he finds living in the Tarr house since he was evicted from his own home, to talk to his family, especially Christie, and convince them to accept him back.
-Rafe does not seem willing to do it and Datak also tells him about his plan to take Defiance, and the mines, back from the E-Rep. He says that he works with the Votanis Collective and they will provide him with weapons for his cause.
+Rafe does not seem willing to do it and Datak also tells him about his plan to take Defiance and the mines back from the E-Rep. He says that he works with the Votanis Collective and they will provide him with weapons for his cause.

 At the end of the episode, it is revealed that the people who are behind the ego implant in Amanda's neck are Niles and Doc Yewll, who also have an implant of their own and that is why they were hallucinating as well.
 They did it to collect Amanda's memories and they managed to collect the last three weeks but it is unknown why they need them.
 Yewll removes the implant from Niles but she keeps hers, despite telling Niles that she had already removed and destroyed it.